Companies are currently experiencing

 Black White Green (BWG) Business Solutions was founded in 2018 by Dr. Janice Gassam Asare with the initial purpose of helping organizations and institutions attract, develop, and retain employees from racialized backgrounds.

-BWG stands for "black, white, green" which is derived from the idea that diversity is not about black and white but green.
+BWG stands for "black, white, green" which was derived from the idea that diversity is not about black or white but green.

 Allyship & Advocacy: How to Support Employees of Marginalized Backgrounds